Reducing Digital Friction for Frontline Workers

 - Less than 60 percent use mobile devices as part of their jobs

-In today's fast-paced digital age, these statistics are problematic.
+With user expectations constantly spiraling higher, these statistics are problematic.
 Speed and customer experience are key when it comes to differentiating against the competition.
 But frontline workers can't possibly deliver on that brand promise when they're using limited tools and clunky technology.
 Instead, they're forced to rely on slow, old-fashioned ways of doing business: pen-and-paper, spreadsheets and flipping between disjointed applications to find the information they need.

 In this article, we explore digital friction, its risks and how to improve the digital employee experience for frontline workers so they can work more productively and help achieve key business outcomes.